T-Lind/cost_mechnaisms_for_planning/README.md

 Prerequisites:
 - Docker

-To build the Docker image, run the following command:
+To build the Docker image using the source code, run the following command:
 ```bash
 docker build -t <image_name> .
 ```